Kerr Black Hole Evaporation and Page Curve: Abstract

 \section{Abstract}

 We compute the black hole entropy and the entanglement entropy of Hawking radiations due to photons during the evaporation of a 4d asymptotically flat Kerr black hole.
-The Page curve for the Kerr black hole is obtained, which qualitatively mimics the one for the Schwarzschild black hole but has some new features.
+The Page curve for the Kerr black hole is obtained in the original way \`a la Page, and it qualitatively mimics the curve for the Schwarzschild black hole but has some new features.